jcatrysse/jira2redmine_migration/README.md

    capturing the default status identifier for each tracker.
 3. **Transform (`transform`)** – synchronises `migration_mapping_trackers`, matching Jira and Redmine tracker names case-insensitively.
 Proposed Redmine names, descriptions, and default status IDs are derived automatically while preserving automation hashes so manual overrides survive reruns.
+Whenever a mapping row already carries a `redmine_tracker_id`, the transform prefers the mapping-table details and only falls back to the staging snapshot, so reruns immediately after a push still recognise newly created trackers.
 When the script cannot infer a default status it routes the row to `MANUAL_INTERVENTION_REQUIRED` with a descriptive note.
 4. **Push (`push`)** – with `--use-extended-api`, the script creates missing trackers via the plugin and records the results in the mapping table.
 Without the plugin it prints a detailed checklist so you can create the trackers manually before marking them as complete.
 5. **Project linkage** – once tracker IDs are available, the transform phase records the mapped Redmine project IDs from Jira usage in `migration_mapping_trackers.proposed_redmine_project_ids`.
-The push phase then aligns both project-scoped and global issue types with those recorded projects, adding any missing tracker associations via the standard Redmine API.
+The mapping-table driven project snapshot keeps new Redmine identifiers in play even before you refresh `staging_redmine_projects`, and the push phase then aligns both project-scoped and global issue types with those recorded projects, adding any missing tracker associations via the standard Redmine API.

+Because the transform and linkage steps now lean on the mapping tables for tracker and project state, you can safely rerun `--phases=transform` immediately after a push without first refreshing the Redmine snapshots; any available staging payloads simply enrich the proposals with descriptions and existing tracker lists when present.

 > **Configuration tip:** set `migration.trackers.default_redmine_status_id` when every new tracker should share the
 > same default Redmine status.
 Otherwise the transform phase falls back to the first open status discovered in the